Skip to content

 • Print business cards with your junk removal business name, logo, and contact information, then pass them out to people in the community.

-• List your company on Google Business, Bing Places, Yelp for Business, Angi, Thumbtack, and other online directories and lead generation sites where potential customers are searching for junk removal companies.
+• List your company on Google Business, Yelp for Business, Thumbtack, and other online directories or lead generation sites where potential customers are searching for junk removal services.

 • Network with other home service contractors in your area—you may be able to send work to each other.
 You can also reach new customers by joining your local business association and sponsoring community events.